StockSharp/AlgoTrading/Designer/Gallery/Schemas/Gap_Fill_Reversal/README.md

 - Two converter blocks read the open and the close of the candle, and a previous-value block keeps the close of the candle before it.
 - The formula block turns the distance between the open and the previous close into a percentage, and one comparison holds that percentage against the threshold constant.
 - Four further comparisons give the side of the gap and the side of the body; each logical AND joins a gap condition, a body condition and the flat-position check before the order block.
 - The exit pair compares the close with the moving average and drives two close-position blocks.
-The 500-bar pause between trades of the original strategy has no counterpart among the blocks and is left out, so this diagram trades more often than the code does.

 ## Usage